kalyanAyyagari/kalyanAyyagari/README.md

   - Front-End Focus: Extensive experience with Angular versions 2 through 19, creating interactive and responsive user interfaces.
 Proficient with libraries like PrimeNG and CanvasJS for dynamic tables, multi-select dropdowns, and data visualizations.
   - Back-End Skills: Back-End Skills: Strong command of Spring Boot for building and optimizing RESTful APIs and microservices.
 Skilled in database integration using Hibernate and PostgreSQL, ensuring high-performance data handling.
 Also proficient in Node.js and RxJS for asynchronous programming.
 I also have growing experience with Node.js, Express.js, and NestJS, allowing me to explore new server-side architectures.
   - CI/CD & Version Control: Comfortable with Git for version control, branch management, and pull requests.
-Skilled in setting up CI/CD pipelines with Jenkins and ensuring code quality with SonarQube.
+Skilled in utilizing CI/CD pipelines with Jenkins and ensuring code quality with SonarQube.
   - Collaborative Development: Experienced in agile methodologies, including scrums and sprint planning, ensuring seamless teamwork and project delivery.

 - 🌱 I’m currently enhancing my skills in Docker and Kubernetes to further my expertise in containerization and orchestration.